Export Control: Procurement

-Note that items classified by the supplier as EAR99 can be exported to all countries except embargoed countries (Crimea, Cuba, Iran, North Korea, and Syria), without contacting the Export Control Officer.
+Note that items classified by the supplier as EAR99 can be exported to all countries except embargoed countries (Cuba, Iran, North Korea, Syria, and Ukraine [Crimea, Donetsk, and Luhansk Regions]), without contacting the Export Control Officer.
 If the supplier indicates that the item is “publicly available” or in the “public domain,” then the item is not subject to the export regulations.
 The University department requesting the purchase should keep the Export Controls classifications of the items being purchased, in case of future exports out of the U.S.

 Export Control Notices in Packages

 Sometimes sales terms and conditions include export control language.
 Usually there is a reason this language is included; the vendor could be selling export controlled items.
 When items arrive, check the packaging for any reference to “export controls” or “export control classification numbers.”
 If you see any references to export controls, you should immediately forward a copy of the notice to both SCM and the Export Control Officer.